-Failing to include these lines can corrupt the equality index and lead to your application receiving GemStone errors notifying you that certain objects do not exist.
-You may need to remove all indexes related to a collection in order to fix the problem.
+If you have redefined the equality operator, failing to include these lines can corrupt the equality index and lead to your application receiving errors notifying you that certain objects do not exist.
+You may need to remove all indexes related to the collection in order to fix the problem.